dpiras/VAExEDE/README.md

 ## Disclaimer

-The repository contains only some of the material needed to reproduce the paper; if you would like to explore anything else just check the next section.
-If you need more or would like to add a feature,  Feel free to [fork](https://github.com/dpiras/VAExEDE/fork) this repository to work on it; otherwise, please [raise an issue](https://github.com/dpiras/VAExEDE/issues) or contact [Davide Piras](mailto:dr.davide.piras@gmail.com).
+The repository contains only some of the material needed to reproduce the paper.
+If you need more or would like to add a feature, feel free to [fork](https://github.com/dpiras/VAExEDE/fork) this repository to work on it; otherwise, please [raise an issue](https://github.com/dpiras/VAExEDE/issues) or contact [Davide Piras](mailto:dr.davide.piras@gmail.com).

 ## Contributors